redhat-developer/kam/docs/journey/day2/README.md

 - 200-service.yaml
 ```

 The new Service/Application will be deployed by ArgoCD.
-An ArgoCD application yaml is generated in the ArgoCD environment.
+An ArgoCD application yaml is generated in the ArgoCD environment:

 * `config/argocd/<env>-<app>-app.yaml`

 In the CI/CD Environment, a couple of resources are added or modified.

-Webhook secret resource is generated.
+A Webhook secret resource is generated:

 * `config/cicd/base/03-secrets/webhook-secret-<env>-<service>.yaml`

-The Event Listener is modified as below to add a `trigger` for the new Service's source repository to trigger continous integration.
+The Event Listener is modified as below to add a `trigger` for the new Service's source repository to trigger continous integration:

 * `config/cicd/base/08-eventlisteners/cicd-event-listener.yaml`